jzftran/InterMetalDB/readme.md

 python manage.py runserver
 ```

 4. You can go to http://localhost:8000 in your browser.
-The database will be empty in order to build database you need to run some scripts.
+The database will be empty, in order to build database you need to run some scripts.

 5. Go to build_db folder, and execute commands: